micburks/rfcs/text/0000-service-hook.md

 The Context Provider would supply a function that can get the registered service.

-The naive approach is to simply provide access to the `getServices` method on the app instance.
+The most obvious approach is to simply provide access to the `getService` method on the app instance.
 This could be done with a very simple plugin.

 ```javascript
 // fusion-react